 4. The partnership structure of radio and television enterprises has been revised.
 One of the most important changes concerns the structure of media companies.
 However, with the new law, the ratio for the share of foreign capital has been raised to 50%.

-This description was last updated in December 2012.
-The other data in MAVISE is updated on a continuous basis.
+This description was last updated in December 2013, along with details on channels and line-ups.
+Changes to channel offers are updated on a regular basis.